 The company Gay Frères actually manufactured Rolex bracelets up until 1998, when Rolex bought the company.
 This was a step in the direction of taking everything in-house and having greater control over the manufacturing process as well as getting more freedom with the development of its bracelets.

 The Rolex Oyster bracelet did not become a success instantly.
 In fact, the bracelet was not a standard option in Rolex’s catalog.
-The purpose of the Oyster bracelet was originally to be used for the bubble back watches and Rolex’s chronographs, and it didn’t really gain much traction.
-Prior to 1952, the Oyster bracelet has straight end links, but in this year, Rolex introduced the end links, which would bring new life to the bracelet and give it the look that it still keeps today.
+The purpose of the Oyster bracelet was originally meant to be used for the bubble-back watches and Rolex’s chronographs, and it didn’t really gain much traction.
+Prior to 1952, the Oyster bracelet has straight end links, but in that year, Rolex introduced the end links, which would bring new life to the bracelet and give it the look that it still keeps today.

 The vintage Rolex Oyster bracelets made by Gay Frères have the company’s logo stamped on the clasp up until Rolex acquired the company.